replicated-demos/katacoda-scenarios/kubecon-eu-2022/kubecon-eu-2022-intro/step3.md

-# Let's try sbctl
+# All about sbctl

-Now that `sbctl` proxy has connected, we are now able to pull `support-bundle` details directly from `kubectl`.
+* Now that `sbctl` proxy has connected, we are now able to pull `support-bundle` details directly from `kubectl`.

-Let's try to get the namespace
+* Let's try to get the namespace
 `kubectl get namespace`{{execute}}

-We can also get a list of pods
+* We can also get a list of pods
 `kubectl get pods`{{execute}}

 As you can see, you can run almost any commands you can with regular bundle, with a few exceptions today.

 The following resources need to be included:

-Logs
+* Logs
 `kubectl logs <pod_name>`

-Config Maps
+* Config Maps
 `kubectl get configmap`

-Secrets
+* Secrets
 `kubectl get secrets`